1 Clap the Rhythms With "Welcome to Music"

 Play the video again and sing along.

-In-person - just listen to the recording
+In-person learning: Just listen to the recording.

 Divide into two groups.

-Zoom - have students sing and do movements.
+Online learning: Have students sing and do movements.

-Read the slide with the students.
+Read the slide with students.

 Discuss what the form of the piece might be.